Does Cannabis Lead To Severe Mental Disorder?

 Yes, adolescents and young adults are particularly vulnerable to the adverse effects of cannabis.
 Using cannabis during brain development can lead to long-term cognitive and emotional issues.

-Can cannabis use lead to addiction?
+Can cannabis use lead to dependence?

 Yes, regular cannabis use can lead to dependence and withdrawal symptoms.
 Individuals may develop a substance use disorder, complicating existing mental health challenges.